goldinvo/goldinvo.github.io/src/content/cooking/seafood/ca-kho.md

 Marinade the fish with seasonings and a generous dressing of fish sauce.
 Aromatics can be added to the marinade as well.
 Set aside.

 In a shallow pot with a base just wide enough to fit fish in a single layer, add a bit of oil and enough sugar to lightly cover the base.
 Caramelize the sugar, stirring if needed, very deeply until just before it will burn.
-Carefully add some water or marinade to stop the cooking and cover while it sputters violently.
+Carefully add some water or marinade to stop the cooking and quickly cover to contain sputtering.
 Add everything to the pot, including the marinade, arranging the fish in a single layer.
 Cover and let the fish briefly steam as it releases liquid.
 Add water or coconut water to cover 3/4th's of the fish if necessary.
 Braise, covered, for half an hour.

 Carefully flip the fish and continue to braise uncovered until the liquid reduces into a sauce.
 Occasionally baste the fish if you have the time.
 It should be deeply colored on both sides, fatty, and have a strong sweet and savory flavor.
 Serve with rice and accompanying dishes to balance it out.